Norman Bethune: Family history

-Bethune's grandfather, Norman Bethune, Sr. (1822–92), was educated as a doctor at King's College, University of Toronto, and in London, England at Guy's Hospital, graduating in 1848 as a member of the Royal College of Surgeons.
+Bethune's grandfather, Norman Bethune, Sr. (1822–1892), was educated as a doctor at King's College, University of Toronto, and in London, England, at Guy's Hospital, graduating in 1848 as a member of the Royal College of Surgeons.
 He went on to become a Fellow of the Royal College of Surgeons of Edinburgh in 1860 and practised in Edinburgh until 1869.
 Upon his return to Canada, he became one of the founders of the Upper Canada School of Medicine, which was incorporated into Trinity College, Toronto and eventually the University of Toronto.

 Bethune's father, the Rev. Malcolm Nicolson Bethune, led an uneventful life as a small-town pastor, initially at Gravenhurst, Ontario, from 1889 to 1892.
 His mother was Elizabeth Ann Goodwin, an English immigrant to Canada.
 Both his parents were very religious, though Bethune himself was an atheist.
 Bethune grew up with a "fear of being mediocre", instilled into him by his emotionally strict father and domineering mother.

-Bethune was a distant relative of actor Christopher Plummer.
+Bethune is a distant ancestor of actor Christopher Plummer.